Inside The Notorious Darien Gap

 Darien Province, Panama

 The Darien Gap is a remote, roadless swath of jungle on the border of Panama & Colombia.
-Enjoy these photos from my adventure into a world rarely seen by outsiders.
+Known as a drug smuggling corridor between the two countries, it’s rarely seen by outsiders.

-When asked what my favorite experience is after 4 years of travel, I usually describe camping on an erupting volcano in Guatemala, or my journey into the Darien Gap.
-The Darien has an almost mythical quality to it — a dangerous land full of exotic plants, wildlife, and indigenous people.
-Largely untouched by the modern world.
+When asked what my favorite experiences are after 4 years of travel, I usually describe camping on an erupting volcano in Guatemala, or my journey into the Darien Gap.
+The Darien has an almost mythical quality to it — a mysterious land full of exotic plants, rare wildlife, indigenous people, and dangerous paramilitary groups.

 End Of The Road

 Traditional Emberá Home

 The Emberá Indians build their homes up on stilts to protect against animals and flooding.
 The log ladder serves two purposes, along with providing access to the home, if the notches are facing out visitors are welcome — if they are rolled under it means “do not disturb”.

-These guys may look like military soldiers, but technically they are Panama’s elite border police.
+These guys may look like military soldiers, but technically they are Panama’s elite border police called Senafront.
 Drug smugglers use the Darien to transport their goods over the border from Colombia.
-Access to most areas in the Darien without Senafront’s explicit permission is impossible.
+Access to most of the Darien without Senafront’s explicit permission is impossible.

 Darien National Park

 The Darien rainforest is a National Park and UNESCO World Heritage Site.
 With proper permissions you can go hiking and camping inside, as we did.
 It doesn’t get many visitors these days though, so a machete is useful for clearing overgrown trails.

-There are all kinds of creatures in the jungle that can be dangerous.
-Like this black scorpion we found while hiking.
-The Darien is also home to painful fire ants, deadly fer-de-lance snakes, jaguars, bot flies that lay eggs under your skin, wild pigs, and other animals you probably don’t want to meet up close.
+There are all kinds of creatures in the Darien jungle that can be dangerous.
+Like this black scorpion we found hiking.
+The area is also home to painful fire ants, deadly fer-de-lance snakes, jaguars, bot flies which lay eggs under your skin, wild pigs, and other animals you probably don’t want to meet.

 Chunga Palm Tree